Speed-Fire/Synergy.StandardApps/README.md

 # Synergy.StandardApps
-Standard applications ass Alarm clock, Notes and calendar.
+Standard applications as Alarm clock, Notes and calendar.